Chart Color Schemes

 South Ripley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects likely impacting the area.
-Key projects include Stockland South Ripley Development, Fischer and Ripley Roads Upgrade, Ripley Town Centre Expansion, and Stockland Botanica Master Planned Community.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 22 projects that could impact the area.
+Notable ones include Stockland South Ripley Development, Fischer and Ripley Roads Upgrade, Ripley Town Centre Expansion, and Stockland Botanica Master Planned Community.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.